Birdoswald Roman Fort

 Perhaps the most interesting and unique feature at Birdoswald is a drill and exercise hall, now partly covered by the later farmhouse and visitor centre.
 This is the only drill hall found at any Roman auxiliary fort throughout the entire Roman Empire.
 The drill hall was created so that soldiers could train during the wet and windy conditions often encountered on the frontier of their new province of Britannia.

 Only the south wall of the drill hall is visible, however the entire hall has been excavated, so archaeologists know a lot about it.
-The hall was a rectangle about 48 x 16 metres, built on a basilia plan, with a central nave and side aisles created by arcades of pillars.
-Light was admitted by windows set high on the aisle walls, like the clerestorey windows you can see in some large medieval churches.
+The hall was a rectangle about 48 x 16 metres, built on a basilica plan, with a central nave and side aisles created by arcades of pillars.
+Light was admitted by windows set high on the aisle walls, like the clerestory windows you can see in some large medieval churches.

 Also in front of the farmhouse is a blacksmith's workshop.

 A visitor centre on the site houses displays which trace the history of the fort, Hadrian's Wall, and border raids in the medieval period.

 Finds from the excavations at Birdoswald are on display at the Tullie House Museum in Carlisle.

 The fort at Birdoswald was built shortly after Hadrian's Wall was begun in AD 122.
 It was garrisoned by an auxiliary infantry cohort consisting of 800 men, and remained in use throughout the period of Roman occupation in Britain.
 As with other large forts, a civilian settlement grew up outside the fort walls.
 This settlement, or vicus, consisted of stone houses laid out on a system of streets.